 I recently attended a fun day at a factory celebrating its 100th anniversary.
 Among the events at the fun day was a small circus featuring a variety of skilled acts.
 The ringmaster, an Australian called Steve, performed the world’s most difficult trick involving toothbrushes.
 Two Kenyan brothers did an extraordinary hat juggling act.
 But the most striking act was a young lady called Miss Freya, a master of the relatively new circus discipline of aerial silk.

 Ever since, displays of the human body—particularly its sexual parts—have been taboo; to this day public nudity is illegal in most of the world.
 (For a fuller explanation of this critical shift, please see A brief history of shame.)

 Enforced public nudity

 This practice reached epidemic proportions during the European witch-hunting mania of the late medieval period.
-Supposed witches—often accused on the slightest of petty pretexts—were routinely stripped naked in public before being subjected to inhumane tortures and, often, death.
+Supposed witches—often accused on the slightest of pretexts—were routinely stripped naked in public before being subjected to inhumane tortures and, often, death.
 The practice of stripping accused witches continues to this day in the remote highlands of Papua New Guinea.

-This led to the rise of various alternative means of displaying the genitals.
+This led to the rise of alternative means of displaying the taboo.
 During the 1840’s in France the can-can became popular.
 In this dance the dancers raise their legs or bend over at the waist to display their thinly veiled sexual parts.
-The darkened dance hall thus became the ritual space where audiences could legitimately view—or almost view—the taboo.
+These poses were very similar to those now seen in aerial silk: